Recognize a noun when you find one.

 Godzilla ate three pizzas, two delivery boys, and six parked cars.

 Pizzas, boys, and cars = count nouns.
-Godzilla didn't have to be such a pig; he could have eaten only one pizza, one delivery boy, and one car.
+Godzilla did not have to be such a pig; he could have eaten just one pizza, one delivery boy, and one car.

 After overindulging at Antonio's, Godzilla got severe indigestion.